the cross of being rich

 "The man's face fell.
 He went away sad, for he had many possessions.
 Jesus looked around and said to His disciples, 'How hard it is for the rich to enter the kingdom of God!' " —Mark 10:22-23

 Most people in the USA are rich by historical and international standards.
 Whether or not we are rich, we are "falling into temptation and a trap" if we even want to be rich (1 Tm 6:9).
 We are letting ourselves "be captured by foolish and harmful desires which drag men down to ruin and destruction" (1 Tm 6:9).
 It's not wrong to be rich but wrong to want to be rich.

 Therefore, give "good measure pressed down, shaken together, running over" (Lk 6:38).
 This may get you out of being rich.
-However, if giving makes you richer, take up your cross of being rich, responsible, and endangered, and be a faithful steward.
+However, if giving makes you richer, take up your cross of being rich, responsible, and endangered.

 Promise: "You may for a time have to suffer the distress of many trials; but this is so that your faith, which is more precious than the passing splendor of fire-tried gold, may by its genuineness lead to praise, glory, and honor when Jesus Christ appears." —1 Pt 1:6-7

 Praise: "Praised be the God and Father of our Lord Jesus Christ, He Who in His great mercy gave us new birth" (1 Pt 1:3).